 Just beginning to learn about the Produce Safety Rule?
 Here are some good starting points:

 Have more questions about what the Produce Safety Rule means for you?
 We want to hear from you!
-Our team includes a mix of outreach staff, analysts, and project specialists.
-Inspectors will be joining our team in summer 2018.
+Our team includes a mix of inspectors, outreach staff, analysts, and project specialists.
 We are all here to support understanding and compliance with the requirements of the Rule.
 Give us a call at (651) 539-3648 or send us an email at ProduceSafety.MDA@state.mn.us with any questions you might have.

 To learn more about FSMA Grower Trainings visit our FSMA Grower Training page or visit our Online Registration Portal to view and register for upcoming trainings.
 To be notified when new trainings become available please contact us at ProduceSafety.MDA@state.mn.us.